How Retailers Can Capitalize on Amazon Prime Day

 Participating in Prime Day requires a Prime membership—the price of which increased in 2018 to $119 a year, up from $99.
 An Amazon consumer shopping survey found that 45% of U.S. consumers don’t have Prime.
 Furthermore, the survey found that 32% of Prime members are considering canceling due to the price hike.

 That leaves a sizable portion of online shoppers who may be locked out of Prime Day, who may be attracted to concurrent sales that they can participate in that require no membership requirements or fees.
+Retailers have the opportunity to reach these customers with competitive offers and promotions online.

 Ensure your visibility to comparison shoppers